jacob-c-oram/MyWebsite/README.md

 # MyWebsite
-My website portfolio containing my resume, work experience, projects, and contact info.
+A website portfolio with all of my experience, projects, resume, and contact information